abhijeet-godspeed/notes/QA-Engineer-v3/QA-Coder.md

 1. Analyze error messages.
 2. Fix code issues in the test file.
+3. Dont change the source code to make the test cases pass.
-3. Re-run: `pnpm test:functional testFilePath`
+4. Re-run: `pnpm test:functional testFilePath`
-4. Repeat until the test file runs successfully.
+5. Repeat until the test file runs successfully.
-5. Query the rag-node MCP server for Godspeed-specific issues if needed.
+6. Query the rag-node MCP server for Godspeed-specific issues if needed.

 ### Step 9: Post-Implementation Verification and User Communication